ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 The compiler offers a [plugin system](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/extending_ghc.html#compiler-plugins) that lets users customize various aspect of the syntax analysis, typechecking and compilation to imperative code, without having to rebuild the compiler itself.

-While writing a GHC plugin that lets the user pinpoint a given declaration whose Core will be analyzed and transformed, I found myself in need of a specific bit of machinery: how can the user _tell_ the compiler which expression to look for?
+While writing a GHC plugin that lets the user analyze and transform the Core representation of certain Haskell expressions, I found myself in need of a specific bit of machinery: how can the user _tell_ the compiler which expression to look for?
+Moreover, how to map the names of user-defined terms to the internal representation used by the compiler?

-At the top level, we talk about binders (e.g. in `squared x = x * x` the function `\x -> x * x` is said to be _bound_ to the name `squared`), but the compiler uses a richer naming system internally.
-How to map user-facing terms to the internal representation used by the compiler?

 It turns out `inspection-testing` provides this functionality as part of its user interface, and I will document it here both not to forget it and so that others might learn from it in the future.

+This post will also introduce things from both the `ghc` and `template-haskell` libraries as needed, so it should be useful to people who, like me, had zero experience in compiler internals and metaprogramming until the other day.

 Note on reproducibility : here I'm referring to GHC 9.0.1, some modules changed paths since GHC series 8.